joeonisick/JoeOnisickBot/Using_Tweepy_Objects.md

 - The list items in `mentions.includes['users']`: `print(type(mentions.includes['users'][0]))` which are `<class 'tweepy.user.User'>`
 -- `print(mentions.includes['users'][0])` returns `danedevalcourt`

 These items are a list of tweepy class objects about the users.
-Each inlcudes a user `id`, `name`, and `username` object.
+Each includes a user `id`, `name`, and `username` object.
 Remember, because this is a dictionary, each user will have one unique entry regardless of the number of tweets associated with them.

 - Trying `print(mentions.data.id)` returns an error `AttributeError: 'list' object has no attribute 'id'`
 - But if we provide the list index (0 for our one item list) `print(mentions.data[0].id)` we hit paydirt with the tweet `id`: `1556257587070488576`